mwhapples/BrailleBlaster-NG-docs/manual.md

 **Close** (Ctrl + W): Closes the current document, but BrailleBlaster (and any other documents) remains open.
-Clicking the X in the tab above the print view where the file name appears (or New Document if you haven't saved it with a new name yet) has the same result---closing only that document.
+Clicking the X in the tab above the print view where the file name appears (or New Document if you haven’t saved it with a new name yet) has the same result—closing only that document.

 **Container:** BrailleBlaster automatically views some styles as being